- Majors & Minors

 Follow your own path

 Combining general theatre studies with your focused area of interest will help you prepare for graduate school or jobs in theatre outreach, education, and audience development.
+Adding one of our interdisciplinary minors, like women's studies and arts administration, help you gain a better understanding of important topics in today’s world.

 Our students intern around the country in preparation for their professional careers-careers that have included work with The Blue Man Group, Playwrights Horizons, the Utah Opera Festival and Walnut Street Theatre.